PPA Tour

 The NBA struggles with this topic in a real way.
 They have implemented rules against players sitting out of games too much for "rest."
 Fans miss out on the biggest stars otherwise.

-I think the opposite is true in pickleball.
+I think the opposite is true in indoor pickleball.
 Not having some of the top players in Minnesota allowed for new partnerships, new winners, and some really great storylines.

 Having new winners and new faces on Championship Sunday allows for fans to get to know more players, which will only continue to grow the sport.